ucsb-cs16-24-mirza-mentors/weekly-guidelines/CS16-weekly-guideline.md

 ## Thank you!
 * Sierra for pairing students
 * Yanju for finding broken links
+* Madhu for pointing out issues with the mentor groups

 Everyone - please show up for the 190J plenary sessions - we need your energy and there will be fun educative games!